Frank Lenz (cyclist): Search

 When nothing was heard from Lenz throughout the summer, his family started to worry that something might have happened.
 The Ottoman Empire was at this time going through a period of turmoil, with the killing of tens of thousands of Armenians taking place in the ongoing Hamidian Massacres.
 It was difficult to ascertain what might have happened, but Alexander Terrell, the U.S. minister to the Ottoman Empire, felt sure that Lenz had been killed by Kurdish bandits.

-Outing eventually sent another famous bicyclist, William Sachtleben, to Erzurum to investigate the circumstances of Lenz' disappearance.
+Outing eventually sent another famous bicyclist, William Sachtleben, to Erzurum to investigate the circumstances of Lenz's disappearance.
 Sachtleben had completed his own bike journey around the world in 1892, along with his friend Thomas Allen.
 He sailed to Europe in March 1895, and traveled to Erzurum, having to forge papers to gain entrance to Ottoman Kurdistan.

-In Erzurum, Sachtleben learned that Lenz had somehow insulted a notorious local Kurdish chief when passing through a small village there.
-The local Kurds then apparently ambushed and killed him, burying his body on the bank of a river in the forest.
+In Erzurum, Sachtleben learned from a witness that Lenz entered the Deli Baba Pass and stopped at the village of Kourdali.
+Allegedly, six Kurds helped Lenz across a river, where they shot him and robbed him.

 The Kurdish bandit believed to have killed Lenz was charged and convicted by the Ottoman authorities, but later fled.
-Some of the Armenian locals who had helped Sachtleben uncover Lenz' fate were also imprisoned, a couple of them dying in prison.
+Some of the Armenian locals who had helped Sachtleben uncover Lenz's fate were also imprisoned, a couple of them dying in prison.

-Eventually some eight years after his death, following pressure from the U.S., the Ottoman government agreed to pay a compensation of around $7,500 to Lenz' mother.
+Eventually some eight years after his death, following pressure from the U.S., the Ottoman government agreed to pay a compensation of around $7,500 to Lenz's mother.